John Kerr (singer)

-His best-known recording is Three Leafed Shamrock which reached number 1 in the singles charts of the Republic of Ireland on 1 April 1972.
+His best-known recording is "'Three Leafed Shamrock" which reached number 1 in the singles charts of Ireland on 1 April 1972.

 Kerr came into the business during the showband era as a lead singer with the Classic Showband.
-In the late 60's his decided to retire from the bandstand and the recording of Mulroy Bay was intended to be his swan song, but the song was such a success that it launched Kerr into a solo career.
-His success was followed by a further number 1 song "Three leaf Shamrock" John went on to record fourteen albums during his career which continued right up to his 80th year.
+In the late 1960's, he decided to retire from the bandstand and the recording of Mulroy Bay was intended to be his swan song, but the song was such a success that it launched Kerr into a solo career.
+Kerr went on to record fourteen albums during his career, which continued right up to his 80th year.

 Kerr ran a shop in Bridgetown, Kerrykeel until the turn of the century.

 He started out as a shoe repairer and built a small drapery business that served both the tourist trade and local needs.
-He was Kerrykeel's number 1 son.